 JPMorgan Chase CEO Jamie Dimon also sits on its board of directors.
 He graduated from Tufts University and received his master’s from Harvard Business School.
 Despite leading one of the largest banks in the world, he prioritizes JPMorgan “literally last,” according to a 2017 interview with CNBC’s “Squawk Alley,” while putting family and country at the top of his list.

 Chase employs over 250,000 people and has a presence in over 100 markets, according to its website.
-Chase Bank locations include more than 4,700 branches and 16,000 ATMs nationwide.
-The company’s assets total $2.6 trillion, according to its website.
+Chase locations include more than 4,700 branches and 16,000 ATMs nationwide.
+The company has $2.7 trillion in assets under management.

 Daria Uhlig contributed to the reporting for this article.